berndab/surfs_up/README.md

 ## Purpose

-The purpose of this project is determine how a proposed “Surf and Shake” shop business on the island of Oahu, Hawaii would be affected by sessional weather variations on the island.
-The goal is to determine how seasonal temperature variations on the island would affect the shop’s sales volume and customer types the shop served.
+The purpose of this project is to determine how seasonal daily temperature variations will affect the sales volume and customer type of a proposed “Surf and Shake” shop business on the island of Oahu, Hawaii.

 ## Methodology

-The project uses a data set that consists of multiyear daily temperature reading from 9 weather stations the island of Oahu.
-The project generated standard statistical values using multiyear daily temperature observations for June and December.
-Then these statistical values for June and December are compared to determine the sessional variation in these values.
+The project uses the historical daily temperature observations from the 9 weather stations on the island of Oahu to determine the seasonal variation of the daily temperature on the island.
+The project performs a statistical analysis on the historical daily temperature observations for June and December the compares the statistical measures generated for these month to define the seasonal variation of the daily temperature on the island.

-This seasonal temperature variation data is then used to predict how the "Surf and Shake" shop sales volume and customer type would be caffected  based to these seasonal variation.
+This seasonal temperature variation data is then used to predict how this seasonal variation would influence the "Surf and Shake" shop’s sales volume and the customer types that would frequent the shop

-## Weather Data June and December Ohau, Hawaii
+## Weather Data June and December Oahu, Hawaii

 |   Value Type  |  June |December|
 |---------------|-------|--------|